 Understand Your Cash Flow

 Even before times get hard, familiarize yourself with your daily spending routines.
 Take a close look at your finances in your online or mobile banking.
-What percentage of your cash goes toward housing and utilities, and what is funneled toward extras (e.g., daily coffee or eating out?)
+What percentage of your cash goes toward housing and utilities?
+What bills do you split with your partner?
+What is funneled toward extras (e.g., daily coffee or eating out?)
 You might consider making even a small change, such as putting the money you'd normally spend on a daily cup of coffee into a separate savings account.

 Additionally, there are many free money management tools and software programs that can help you understand how much money you have coming in and what you spend it on.
 Many offer visual pie charts and graphs, but a simple Excel spreadsheet with columns for money coming in and money going out can also work just fine, depending on what you prefer.